 Upon the death of a teacher on a term or continuing contract who has been employed by the Board continuously for at least twelve (12) teaching months, the Board shall pay to the spouse of the teacher a sum equivalent to one month's salary for the teacher (plus any pay then due).
-If the teacher did not have a spouse at the time of his or her death, but had a dependent child(ren), the said sum shall be paid to, or divided among, the dependent child(ren).
-If the teacher had neither a spouse nor a dependent child(ren) at the time of his or her death, no death benefit shall be payable.
+If the teacher did not have a spouse at the time of their death, but had a dependent child(ren), the said sum shall be paid to, or divided among, the dependent child(ren).
+If the teacher had neither a spouse nor a dependent child(ren) at the time of their death, no death benefit shall be payable.